-Analysis of the test data will provide essential information about the nature of the questions and inform development of future improvements.
+Analysis of the 2011-2012 test data will provide essential information about the nature of the questions and inform development of future improvements.
 Analysts, for example, can perform cross-survey comparisons of disability prevalence rates: NHIS person-by-person approach compared to the ACS.
 Results may provide insights into possible survey context effects on estimates of disability.
+The impact of proxy response can also be evaluated.
 Many NHIS analysts will want to produce estimates and perform comparisons within key subgroups such as age, sex, and race/ethnicity.
 This requires merging the Disability Questions Test files with one or more health data files.
-Information on combining multiple years of data and merging data files can be found in Appendix VI of the 2011 NHIS Survey Description document.
+Information on combining multiple years of data and merging data files can be found in Appendix VI of the 2012 NHIS Survey Description document.

+Separate weights that take into account the split-ballot design were generated for the Disability Questions Test files.
 The following weights provided with the Disability Questions Test files are designed to produce annual-level estimates calculated based on data included in the files.

 Family Disability Questions Test: WTFA_FDB

-Adult Disability Questions Test: WTFA_ADB

-Child Disability Questions Test: WTFA_CDB
+Adult Disability Questions Test: WTFA_ADB Child Disability Questions Test: WTFA_CDB